Humane law enforcement

 Humane law enforcement is the enforcement of laws relating to the humane treatment of non-human animals.

 Agencies and personnel

-Humane Police Officers employed by Humane Societies and SPCA Police are full Police Officers covered under the Federal LEOSA or HR 218.
+Humane Police Officers can be employed by Government Agencies, Humane Societies or SPCA.
+Humane or SPCA Police are full Police Officers covered under the Federal LEOSA or HR 218.
 They are armed, and have full arrest, search and seizure authority.

-Both New York and Pennsylvania Humane Society Police Officers, drive and use standard police vehicles equipped with red and blue lights, siren, and radios to communicate with county wide dispatch services.
+Several states including Ohio, Florida, California, Massachusetts, New Jersey, New York and Pennsylvania, Humane Society Police Officers, drive and use standard police vehicles equipped with red and blue lights, siren, and radios to communicate with county wide dispatch services.
 Humane Society and SPCA Police respond to 911 complaints regarding animal cruelty.
-Note: NY SPCA uses red warning lights in front and a combination of red and blue in rear of vehicles.